simonowen/simcoupe/ReadMe.md

    8) Press Enter again, then "Y" to begin the Atom format
    9) Your HDF image is now ready to use!

-For more details on using BDOS, visit Edwin Blink's site: http://www.samcoupe-pro-dos.co.uk/edwin/software/bdos/bdos.htm
+For more details on using BDOS, visit Edwin Blink's pages: http://www.samcoupe-pro-dos.co.uk/edwin/software/bdos/bdos.htm

-Windows 2000/XP
+### Windows 2000/XP

   1) Insert your CF card in the USB reader
   2) In SimCoupe, press F10 to open the options